shengyanli1982/shengyanli1982/README.md

-### Hi there 👋
+### Hi there, I'm Shengyan Lee

-Hi there, I'm Shengyan lee, a `Kubernetes` senior back-end services developer and consultant.
+A `Kubernetes` senior back-end services developer and consultant.

 ### Glad to see you here!